winobes/winobes.github.io/_posts/2020-08-20-semantic-variation-and-sociolinguistics.md

 These correspond broadly to three so-called **metafunctions** of language: _ideational_, _interpersonal_, and _textual_.

-The language-level metafunctions are realized by utterance-level _linguistic choices_ which **function** to acchive goals in the realm of each of the three aspects of social context.
+The language-level metafunctions are realized by utterance-level _linguistic choices_ which **function** to achieve goals in the realm of each of the three aspects of social context.
 Consider these examples from Hasan's study of semantic variation in child-directed speech:

 1. _Let's wash your hands before you touch that sandwich._
 2. _You must wash your hands before you touch that sandwich._
 3. _Let's not play with those marbles when Andrew is crawling about._

-In these examples, (1) and (2) have the same _ideational function__---namely, they seek to get the child to wash their hands.
-But their _interpersonal function__ is different because they vary in tenor.
+In these examples, (1) and (2) have the same _ideational function_---they seek to get the child to wash their hands.
+But their _interpersonal function_ is different because they vary in tenor.
 Likewise, (1) and (3) have the same _interpersonal function_ but differ in _ideational function_.

 ## Are other solutions possible?

 I think Hasan is right that a linguistic theory with the traditional analytic strata is a poor choice for sociolinguistic analysis of semantic variation, especially when coupled with a strictly truth-conditional semantics.
 But I'm not sure that I'm convinced that SFL is the be-all and end-all solution.
 And, to be fair, Hasan herself admits that there are probably other solutions.

-I am skeptical Antilla's theorizing of the prethoretical _different ways of saying the same thing_.
+I am also skeptical of Antilla's theorizing of the prethoretical _different ways of saying the same thing_.
-If one word, `F1` can mean two different things, say `M1` and `M2` sure, that could be ambiguity (as in the case of "bank" meaning _river bank_ and _financial institution_).
+If one word, `F1` can mean two different things, say `M1` and `M2` sure, that **could** be ambiguity (as in the case of "bank" meaning _river bank_ and _financial institution_).
-But it could _also_ be variation.
+But it could **also** be variation.
 If when I say "awesome" I mean _cool, fun, good_ and my great aunt means _inspiring of awe_, that seems to me like it should be considered variation.
-If when I'm at work and I say "transformer" and I mean some kind of [neural network thingy](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)) and when I'm at home talking to my little nephew I mean a [science fiction mecha](https://en.wikipedia.org/wiki/Transformers), that seems like variation.
+If when I'm at work and I say "transformer" and I mean some kind of [neural network thingy](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)) and when I'm at home talking to my little nephew I mean a [science fiction mecha](https://en.wikipedia.org/wiki/Transformers), that seems like variation, not (or not merely) ambiguity.

 To me, and indeed to a lot of sociolinguists,[^3] variation is intimately wrapped up in semantic change.
-Not just because, as I naively put it, change is _simply_ variation over time, but because variation is what makes change possible (and perhaps vice versa).
+Not just because, as I naively put it, change is _simply variation over time_, but because variation is what makes change possible (and perhaps vice versa).
-When people talk about _semantic change_, be it _historic change_ or more short-term _semantic accommodation_, we are usually talking about a change in the meaning of **a word**---one form with multiple meanings over time.
+And when people talk about _semantic change_, be it _historic change_ or more short-term _semantic accommodation_, we are usually talking about a change in the meaning of **a word**---one form with multiple meanings over time.

 [^3]: See Milroy & Milroy (1985), for example.